junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas/Lucifer talk, mention Heaven, mention last year, Lucifer knows Cas's condition, taunts his feeling for Dean

 Cas sits at the bunker library, hands pressing on his head as hard as he can, eyes closed with a frown.
-The pounding and pulsing inside his head is getting worse, though it does make the screening in the angel radio sound quieter.
+The pounding and pulsing inside his head is getting worse, though it does make the screaming in the angel radio sound quieter.
 But it could also mean there might not be many angels left to save now, that they might already be too slow, too late.
 He tries not to think about that, or he's afraid he won't be able to control himself to go there and take a look again.
-Dean would be pissed if he found him leaving bunker again when he comes back.
+Dean would be pissed if he finds him leaving bunker again when he comes back.
 That much he can be sure.

 Cas idly flips the book before him.
 It's a book about spells that supposedly help the spellcaster remain young and beautiful for as long as you want -- used by female spellcasters, mostly, as it seems.
 But most of the spells require a regular consumption of blood or heart of young girls without sexual experience.
 His attention drifts shortly, but his fingers continue the motion.